 Under the Company's Director Deferral Plan, non-employee directors may defer payment of all or a portion of their annual retainer and meeting fees.
 Deferred fees are deemed to be invested in mutual funds selected by the directors from a predetermined list of funds.
 For fees deferred after 2013, a director may elect to receive a lump sum payment or installment payments as of a designated date or after the director retires or resigns, provided that if the director attains age 79, the lump sum payment or installment payments will be paid when the director attains age 79.
 The amount of each installment payment is based on the return on the selected investment fund(s) during the installment payment period.
-Fees deferred prior to 2014 are paid in a lump sum payment if the director's service on the Board terminates prior to age 65.
-If the director retires at or after age 65, the director may elect to receive a lump sum payment or installment payments of fees deferred prior to 2014, with the amount of each installment payment based on an assumed return of 8% during the installment payment period.
+Fees deferred prior to 2014 are paid in a lump sum payment or installment payments of 65.
+If the director retires at or after age 65, the director may elect to receive a lump sum payment or installment prior to 2014, with the amount of each installment payment based on an assumed return of 8% during the installment payment period.